-Now that the holidays are once again right around the corner, it’s time to start planning (and budgeting for) your festivities.
+Now that the holidays are once again around the corner, it’s time to start planning (and budgeting for) your festivities.
 While that often involves travel, it almost always involves shopping.
-And for some, that means all the stress that comes with it: long lines, crowded stores, and limited inventory to choose from.
+And, for some, that means all the stress that comes with it: long lines, crowded stores and limited inventory to choose from.

-Of course, it doesn’t have to be that way.
-As financial experts reveal, with a little planning, you can get a head start on holiday shopping (and shipping) and dodge a lot of that excess spending — and excess stress.
+Shopping early can not only help you beat out potentially inflated prices, it also can help you stay on track with your budget.
+As financial experts reveal, with a little planning, you can get a head start on holiday shopping and dodge a lot of excess spending — and excess stress.
 Here’s a look at what they had to say.